 - Independent-minded visitors with a genuine interest in history, nature, and culture needed a way to avoid the tourist traps and manufactured cultural attractions.

-Once a few entrepreneurs locals collecting sheds full of beat-up Hondas, ready for renting to any foreigner who could stay upright from one end of the street to the other.
+Once a few entrepreneurs locals collected a shed full of beat-up Hondas, ready for renting to any foreigner who could stay upright from one end of the street to the other.

 Chiang Mai’s motorcycle touring in Northern Thailand culture was born!